 Before you rebrand, do your due diligence.

-It’s vital that your new brand image be fresh and relevant, but not so of-the-moment that it ends up looking dated too quickly.
+Your new brand image must be fresh and relevant but not so of-the-moment that it ends up looking dated too quickly.

 It’s too easy to make a mistake during the rebranding process and lose market share when you make mistakes in your rebranding strategy.
 Rebranding and brand recognition is part art and part science.